Monitoring with the Pure Storage FlashArray OpenMetrics Exporter

 First, let’s break down each element in this monitoring stack since several pieces come together to provide you with a monitoring platform.

-Pure Storage FlashArray OpenMetrics Exporter (OME) - this is an application that exports health and performance data from FlashArray.
+• Pure Storage FlashArray OpenMetrics Exporter (Purity//FA ≤ 6.6.x) - For older Purity versions, this open-source application exports health and performance data from FlashArray.
+Note: This exporter reached End-of-Life (EOL) in September 2024.

-Prometheus - is a time series database that stores the performance metrics exported from OME.
-In our system, Prometheus polls the Pure Storage FlashArray OpenMetrics Exporter and stores the data in the Prometheus database.
+• Prometheus - A time series database that stores the performance metrics.
+Prometheus scrapes metrics directly from your FlashArray endpoints and stores the data for querying.

-Grafana - is an open-source observability platform enabling you to build dashboards to visualize metrics, logs, and alerts from various data sources.
-In our monitoring stack here; the data source is Prometheus.
+• Grafana - An open-source observability platform that enables you to build dashboards to visualize metrics, logs, and alerts from various data sources.
+In our monitoring stack, the data source is Prometheus.

 Why would I use this?

-This Docker Compose implementation is a great place to start getting you off the ground quickly with a configured monitoring stack.
-This is also helpful if you’re a Pure Storage customer and need to integrate FlashArray Metrics into an enterprise monitoring platform.
-My plan for this work is to extend the platform and provide SQL Server performance dashboards correlated with FlashArray performance metrics.
-So watch this space.
+This Docker Compose implementation is a great place to start, getting you up and running quickly with a configured monitoring stack.
+This is also helpful if you’re a Pure Storage customer and need to integrate FlashArray metrics into an enterprise monitoring platform.

 Getting started